ECU inducts top students into Alpha Chi

 It’s that time of year when East Central University honors the best of the best.

-Forty-one new students were inducted into the Oklahoma Gamma Chapter of the Alpha Chi National Honor Society at ECU on Wednesday night.
+Forty-one new students were recently inducted into the Oklahoma Gamma Chapter of the Alpha Chi National Honor Society at ECU.

+Alpha Chi is comprised of the top 10% of juniors and seniors at ECU across all academic disciplines.
+Students must maintain at least a 3.5 grade-point average to be eligible to join.

 Commented